-- 2.1 In academic matters students have a right to be governed by justifiable regulations. - 2.2 Students have a right to an environment conducive to learning and free from distraction.
-Students are responsible for behavior which is conducive to the teaching/learning process. - 2.3 Students shall be free to take reasoned exception to data and views offered in the classroom and to penalty provided such exception does not hinder the structured learning process. - 2.4 Students have a right to grades that represent the instructor's professional judgment. - 2.5 Students have a right to accurately and clearly stated information which would enable them to determine: - 2.51 The general requirements for establishing and maintaining an acceptable academic standing. - 2.52 Their own academic/admission status with the college and any special conditions which apply - 2.53 The graduation requirements of any particular degree program.
+- A. In academic matters students have a right to be governed by justifiable regulations. - B. Students have a right to an environment conducive to learning and free from distraction.
+Students are responsible for behavior which is conducive to the teaching/learning process. - C. Students shall be free to take reasoned exception to data and views offered in the classroom, provided such exception does not hinder the learning process. - D. Students have a right to grades that represent the instructor's fair and objective evaluation. - E. Students have a right to accurately and clearly stated information, which would enable them to determine: - The general requirements for establishing and maintaining an acceptable academic standing. - 2.
+Their own academic/admission status with

-- 2.6 Students have a right to be informed of the content and objectives of a course, the method of evaluation and the relative importance of each test, paper, etc., comprising the total evaluation for the course. - 2.7 Students are responsible for meeting the requirements of a course according to the standards of performance established by the instructor. - 2.8 Students have a right to protection against improper disclosure of information acquired by instructors related to the student's grades, views, beliefs, health or character. - 2.9 Students have a right to seek assistance from an instructor during the instructor's scheduled office hours. - 2.10 Students have the right to refrain from activities that involve unreasonable risk to the student's physical and mental health.
+- the college and any special conditions which apply. - 3.
+The graduation requirements of any particular degree program. - F. Students have a right to be informed of the content and objectives of a course, the method of evaluation and the relative importance of each test, paper, etc. which comprise the total evaluation for the course. - G. Students are responsible for meeting the requirements of a course according to the standards of performance established by the instructor. - H. Students have a right to protection against improper disclosure of information acquired by instructors related to the student's grades, views, beliefs, health or character. - I. Students have a right to seek assistance from an instructor during the instructor's scheduled office hours. - J. Students have the right to refrain from activities that involve unreasonable risk to the student's physical and mental health.

-SECTION 3 EDUCATIONAL RECORDS
+Article III: Section 3.
+EDUCATIONAL RECORDS

-- 3.1 A student's right of confidentiality in and access to student educational records shall be stated in college policy. - 3.2 A student's academic transcript and disciplinary records shall be separately maintained.
-A student's transcript shall only contain information concerning a student's academic experience.
+- A. A student's right of confidentiality in and access to student educational records shall be stated in college policy. - B. A student's academic transcript and disciplinary records shall be separately maintained.
+A student's transcript shall only contain information concerning a student's academic standing.

-SECTION 4 FREEDOM OF INQUIRY AND EXPRESSION
+Article III: Section 4.
+FREEDOM OF INQUIRY AND EXPRESSION

-- 4.1 Students shall be free to examine and to discuss all questions of interest and express opinions. - 4.2 Students shall be free to support any causes by lawful means.
-At the same time, it shall be made known that public expression or demonstration of students or student organizations represent only the views of those making the statement and not the college community. - 4.3 Discussion and expression of all lawful views is permitted within the institution in public places subject to reasonable time, manner and place required for maintenance of order and to applicable state, federal and local laws.
-The college retains the right to provide for the safety of individuals, the protection of property, and the community of the educational process in maintaining order. - 4.4 Recognized student organizations may invite and hear any persons of their own choosing, subject to
+- A. Students shall be free to examine and to discuss all questions of interest and express opinions. - B. Students shall be free to support any causes by lawful means.
+At the same time, it shall be made known that public expression or demonstration of students or student organizations represents only the views of those making the statement and not the college community. - C. Discussion and expression of all lawful views is permitted within the institution in public places subject to reasonable time, manner and place required for maintenance of order and to applicable state, federal and local laws.
+The college retains the right to provide for the safety of individuals, the protection of property, and the community of the educational process in maintaining order.

-- requirements for use of institutional facilities and subject to the college speakers policy stated in 4.3 above. - 4.5 Students have a right to express opinions through student media and they have a responsibility to adhere to the canons of professional journalism.
+- D. Recognized student organizations may invite and hear any persons of their own choosing, subject to requirements for use of institutional facilities and subject to the college speakers policy. - E. Students have a right to express opinions through student media and they have a responsibility to adhere to the canons of professional journalism.

-SECTION 5 STUDENT LIFE
+Article III: Section 5.
+STUDENT LIFE

-- 5.1 Students shall be free to organize and associate to promote their common interests. - 5.2 Student organizations are required to publicize information concerning purpose, criteria for membership and a current list of officers. - 5.3 Recognized student groups may use college facilities, if available, in accordance with normal scheduling policies.
+- A. Students shall be free to organize and associate to promote their common interests. - B. Student organizations are required to make public information concerning purpose, criteria for membership and a current list of officers.

+Recognized student groups may use college facilities, if available, in accordance with normal scheduling policies.